10 verified providers · SC

 Local pricing and providers for each treatment.

-Local Insights — Hilton Head Island Med Spa Guide
+Hilton Head Island Med Spa Guide

-There are 10 medical spas in Hilton Head Island, SC, averaging 4.67/5 across 6,243 patient reviews.
-Of those, 6 hold ratings of 4.0 stars or higher — a sign that the Hilton Head Island market skews toward well-established providers with consistent patient outcomes.
+There are 10 medical spas in Hilton Head Island, SC, averaging 4.76/5 across 4,390 patient reviews.
+Of those, 7 hold ratings of 4.0 stars or higher — a sign that the Hilton Head Island market skews toward well-established providers with consistent patient outcomes.

 Neighborhoods like Downtown Hilton Head Island concentrate higher-end injectable and laser providers, while outlying areas of Hilton Head Island tend to offer broader wellness menus (IV therapy, GLP-1 programs, body contouring) at more accessible price points.
 Main Street Medical currently leads the city by priority score with a 4.8 rating across 2,432 reviews.